como-usar-fragmentos-de-codigo-en-markdown

 Syntax Highlighting

-In the rendering, the code block will use the indicated language to display the syntax highlighting, if the viewing platform supports highlighting for that language.
+In the rendering, the code block will use the indicated language to display syntax highlighting, if the viewing platform supports highlighting for that language.